-$\bullet$ \textbf{Video-level Metrics.} Although image-level evaluation metrics represent the quality of generated video frames, they primarily focus on individual frames, disregarding the temporal coherence of the video.
+$\bullet$ \textbf{Video-level Metrics} Although image-level evaluation metrics represent the quality of generated video frames, they primarily focus on individual frames, disregarding the temporal coherence of the video.
 Video-level metrics, on the other hand, would provide a more comprehensive evaluation of video generation.
 Fréchet Video Distance (FVD)~\cite{fvd} is a video quality evaluation metric based on FID~\cite{fid}.
-Unlike image-level methods that use the Inception~\cite{incpetionv3} network to extract features from single frame, FVD~\cite{fvd} employs the Inflated-3D Convnets (I3D)~\cite{i3d} pre-trained on Kinetics~\cite{kinetic} to extract features from video clips.
+Unlike image-level methods that use the Inception~\cite{incpetionv3} network to extract features from a single frame, FVD~\cite{fvd} employs the Inflated-3D Convnets (I3D)~\cite{kinetic} pre-trained on Kinetics~\cite{kinetic} to extract features from video clips.
 Subsequently, FVD scores are computed through the combination of means and covariance matrices.
-Similar to FVD~\cite{fvd}, Kernel Video Distance (KVD)~\cite{kvd} is also based on I3D~\cite{i3d} features, but it differentiates itself by utilizing Maximum Mean Discrepancy (MMD)~\cite{MMD}, a kernel-based method, to assess the quality of generated videos.
+Kernel Video Distance (KVD)~\cite{kvd} is also based on I3D~\cite{kinetic} features, but it differentiates itself by utilizing Maximum Mean Discrepancy (MMD)~\cite{MMD}, a kernel-based method, to assess the quality of generated videos.
 Video IS (Inception Score)~\cite{videoIS} calculates the Inception score of generated videos using features extracted by the 3D-Convnets (C3D)~\cite{c3d}, which is often applied in evaluation on UCF-101~\cite{ucf101}.
 High-quality videos are characterized by a low entropy probability, denoted as $P(y|x)$, whereas diversity is assessed by examining the marginal distribution across all videos, which should exhibit a high level of entropy.
-Frame Consistency CLIP Score~\cite{clip} is commonly used in video editing tasks~\cite{tuneavideo, controlvideo, SimDA} to measure the coherence of edited videos.
-Its calculation involves computing CLIP image embeddings for all frames of the edited videos and reporting the average cosine similarity between all pairs of video frames.
+Frame Consistency CLIP Score~\cite{clip} is often used in video editing tasks~\cite{tuneavideo, controlvideo, SimDA} to measure the coherence of edited videos.
+It is calculated by obtaining CLIP image embeddings for all frames and averaging the cosine similarity between all pairs of frames.